8 Causes of Miscommunication and Misunderstanding

 These verbal phenomena aren't problematic as long as you stay within your circle.
 When interacting with outsiders, however, you'll need to adjust.

 The above causes of miscommunication are about an actual misinterpretation of the explicit/implicit meaning of the message.
-But a larger type of miscommunication exists – one in which people actually understand the meaning correctly, but still don't reach the same line.
+But a larger type of miscommunication exists – one in which people are actually talking about the same things, but differ on what these things mean .

 There's actually an ongoing epistemological debate between intelligent people over whether objective reality even exists.
-We won't reach a conclusion here, but that fact alone acknowledges the weight of mental models.
+We won't reach a conclusion here, but that fact alone underlines the weight of mental models.

 A few types of mental models and reinforcing mental biases only add to the miscommunication of our world: